Are you looking for help on getting from Playa del Carmen to Tulum?

 The entire zone of Playa del Carmen is a bit of a tourist trap and you can easily get roped into to one of the scams or simply overpay for a journey that should not take you more than 30-40 minutes.

-If you are already staying in Playa Del Carmen you’ll find the most effective way to get to Tulum is by jumping in a collectivo collective in English.
+If you’re already staying in Playa Del Carmen and have already decided not to rent a car here, you’ll find the most effective way to get to Tulum is by jumping in a collectivo collective in English.

-The collectivos are one of the cheapest ways to travel in Mexico and most of Central America.
+The collectivos are one of the cheapest ways to travel in Mexico and most of Central America for that matter.